 In the year 2004 explored Philippe Paillou

-and a team by two fieldworks (February and December) a large number of circular structures
+and a team by two fieldworks (February and December) several of circular structures

 in the east of the Gilf Kebir plateau.
-In an area between 26°30'
+In an area between 26°30' -

 structures in satellite-images.
 The fieldwork should confirm that is a large

 impact crater field.
 The impact origin was derived by the observation of shock-related

 structures, such as Shatter Cones (SC) and planar fractures (PF's) in quartz

 grains of breccias.
 In the first time 13 craters were studied.
 Shatter Cones

 were found on the border of three craters (GKCF-01, GKCF-02 and GKCF-12).